A 90-second read by Anthony Benante: What 5 things should you be thinking about at the end of the year when it comes to your finances?

 b.
 Client portfolios at Baron are rebalanced on a contingent basis.
 This means the actual holdings are regularly compared to the recommended strategy.
 Triggers are in place to help identify when investments deviate too far from strategy and trades are placed.
 This keeps client portfolios close to their strategy.
 Most individuals do not follow this disciplined approach.

 c.
-A new tax bill has been passed and there will be changes for 2018.
-Check in with your accountant or tax preparer to see if they recommend any changes prior to year-end or to your tax plan for 2018.
+A new tax bill was passed and there are changes for 2018.
+Check in with your accountant or tax preparer to see if they recommend any changes prior to year-end or to your tax plan for 2019.

 b.
 At Baron, we advise our clients on the timing, the structure (lump sum or regular distributions throughout the year) and the correct dollar amount needed to be withdrawn from retirement accounts requiring RMDs.